zhsuiy/SemanticLabelingWeb/README.md

 The threshold for labelling accuracy can be set in "./routes/results.js" ACCURACY_THRESHOLD

 2. init database
+* set redis ip and port in database.js !!!
+VERY IMPORTANT
 * run db_clear
 * run db_init